ToVinhKhang/ToVinhKhang/README.md

 <br />

 # ABOUT ME
 _I have knowledge of the most popular programming languages and the skill to build a system model intuitive overview.
-I am passionate about business systems analysis as a Business Analyst with strong knowledge of SDLC, provide specification documents and testing.
+I am passionate about business systems analysis as a BA with strong knowledge of SDLC, provide specification documents and testing.
 Besides, I also have the ability to design UI/UX, handle client-side rendering in the role of UI Developer.
 I have a knack for public speaking, have demonstrated experience in a management role, and have effective people and problem-solving skills.
 As a perfectionist who ensures that every task is completed with the utmost attention to detail._

 <br />